mechpen/mechpen.github.io/src/posts/2020-07-25-k8s-cpu/index.md

 ## 2. Why CPU request does not work

 The above implementation may seem good enough to ensure CPU times for
-containers: according to the [CFS equation](https://mechpen.github.io/posts/2020-04-27-cfs-group/index.html#1.-cfs-concepts), each container's CPU time is proportional to its scheduling weight.
+containers: according to this [CFS equation](https://mechpen.github.io/posts/2020-04-27-cfs-group/index.html#1.-cfs-concepts), each container's CPU time is proportional to its scheduling weight.
 Container "foo" gets 1/8 of the total 8 CPU share, so it gets 1 CPU